mr-mixas/Struct-Diff.pm/README.md

 ## split\_diff

-Divide diff to pseudo original structures
+Divide diff to pseudo original structures.

     $structs = split_diff(diff($a, $b));
     # $structs->{a}: items originated from $a